bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 The room was lit just enough so the pieces at the table didn't cast too much shadow when expected closely.
 The air inside had a faint metallic scent to it, but it wasn't distracting for a concentrated mind.
-The brown bound leather book on the table was opened at one of the last written pages, with several markers sticking out of it marking different sections inside it.
+The brown bound leather book at the table was opened at one of the last written pages, with several small notes sticking out of it marking different sections inside it.
 Each page was filled with small, precise sketches or various metal objects.
 All of them had small markings drawn with explanations, math formulas, and references to other pages with further descriptions.

 Next to the book was a small stack of loose papers with math calculations all the way up and down the top page - some highlighted with circles or underlined several times.
 On top of them laid a bow compass - not as much to keep the papers down, but due to ease of access.

-In front of it all, a young, adult dragonborn sat in a chair, inspecting a small metal piece in his left hand.
+In front of it all sat a young, adult dragonborn in a chair, inspecting a small metal piece in his left hand.
-On his green scaled snout he had a pair of glasses in multiple sizes he could flip on for better view.
+On his green scaled snout he had a pair of glasses with multiple lens sizes he could flip on for better view.
 The metal object he had been working on was a gear, with several cogs sticking out from it.
 He picked up a ruler, blew some of the metal dust off it, flipped another lens in front of his one eye, and started measuring the last cog he had filed.
 Mumbling each measurement to himself, while checking the result on his papers, he started nodding as everything seemed to be in order.